 - 1).
 The travel advance is authorized by the Administrator and/or the Administrator's designee who is to ensure that the advance is reasonable and complies with these regulations. - 2).
-Upon the traveler's return, a final accounting of the actual expenses incurred plus required receipts will be submitted to the Fiscal Services Department within fifteen (15) days on an Expense Voucher.

-B. Expense Vouchers

-- 1. The Expense Voucher form is to be used for reimbursement of expenses - 2.
-The expenses of only one person shall be included on a single expense voucher, except when an employee in a custodial capacity is responsible for and pays expenses of other who accompany him or her.
-Names of others must be recorded on the expense voucher. - Itemized receipts must be attached for all items of expenses.
-Any receipt not submitted where required by this policy may cause the expense for same to be denied or reimbursed at rates determined by the Administrator or Administrator's designee. - 4.
-Conference and seminar agendas shall be submitted. - 5.
-Expense vouchers shall be submitted within fifteen (15) days after incurring the expenditures.
+Upon the traveler's return, a final accounting of the actual expenses incurred plus required receipts will be submitted to the Fiscal Services Department within fifteen (15) days on an Expense Voucher. - B. Expense Vouchers - 1.
+The Expense Voucher form is to be used for reimbursement of expenses. - 2.
+The expenses of only one person shall be included on a single expense voucher, except when an employee in a custodial capacity is responsible for and pays expenses of others who accompany him or her.
+Names of others must be recorded on the expense voucher. - 3.
+Itemized receipts must be attached for all items of expenses.
+Any receipt not submitted where required by this policy may cause the expense for same to be denied or reimbursed at rates determined by the Administrator and/or the Administrator's designee. - 4.
+Conference and seminar agendas shall be submitted in instances where lodging will be requested for reimbursement.
+Conference and seminar agendas, whenever such agendas exist, shall be submitted in instances where meal costs will be requested for reimbursement. - 5.
+Expense vouchers shall be submitted within thirty (30) days after incurring the expenditures. - 6.
+The department head and/or designee approving the expense voucher is responsible for the certification of all items of expense as being necessary, correct and not in conflict with this policy.
+Questions from Fiscal Services regarding an expense voucher will first be directed to the department head and/or designee that signed the expense voucher. - C. Transportation - All travel must be by "usually" traveled route.
+In case a person travels by an indirect route for his or her convenience, or uses a slower or more expensive travel route, any extra costs shall be borne by the traveler and reimbursement for expenses will be based on only such charges as would have been incurred by a usually traveled route..
+For example, a person has a conference in Denver, Colorado, scheduled to start Monday at 8:30 a.m. and conclude Friday at 11:00 a.m.
+The airlines schedule would allow the traveler to depart Sunday and return Friday.
+If, for whatever reason, the individual elects to fly home on Saturday, lodging for Friday night and meal costs after Friday afternoon would not be reimbursed by the County.

-C. Transportation

-- 1. All travel must be by "usually" traveled route.
-In case a person travels by an indirect route for his or her own convenience, or uses a slower or more expensive mode of transportation, any extra costs shall be borne by the traveler and reimbursement for expenses will be based on only such charges as would have been incurred by a usually traveled route as determined by the Administrator and/or the Administrator's designee, i.e. Person has a conference in Denver, Colorado, scheduled to start Monday at 8:30 a.m. and concludes Friday at 11:00 a.m.
-The airlines schedule would allow the traveler to depart Sunday and allow them to return Friday.
-If for whatever reason the individual elected to drive there and back leaving Saturday and returning Sunday, expenses incurred for lodging and meals on Saturday and the following Saturday and Sunday would not be reimbursed by the County. - 2.
-Public Carrier: The expense of traveling by public carrier (rail, airplane, boat) will be allowed on the basis of actual cost.
+- 2. Public Carrier: The expense of traveling by public carrier (rail, airplane, boat) will be allowed on the basis of actual cost.
 All travelers are expected to travel by the most economical mode of transportation.
-Transportation expense in excess of the cost of coach-class air fare will not be allowed unless justification therefore is given and the approval of the Administrator and/or the Administrator's designee is obtained before leaving on the proposed trip.
-The cost for luggage on the public carrier will be reimbursed.

-- 3. Private Automobile: If travel is by privately owned automobile, the traveler will be reimbursed at the rate established by the Board of Commissioners.
-(See Mileage Policy) If the travel is by private automobile, the maximum allowance will be the established mileage rate or coach-class air fare (round trip), whichever is the lesser amount. - 4.
+Transportation expense in excess of the cost of coach-class airfare and associated costs, e.g. baggage, will not be allowed unless justification is given and the approval of the Administrator and/or the Administrator's designee is obtained before leaving on the proposed trip. - 3.
+Private Automobile: If travel is by privately owned automobile, the traveler will be reimbursed at the rate established by the Board of Commissioners (see Mileage Policy).
+If the travel is by private automobile, the maximum allowance will be the established mileage rate or coach-class airfare (round trip determined 30 days in advance of trip) and associated charges as would have been incurred by a usually traveled route, whichever is the lesser amount. - 4.
 Any transportation arrangements other than what is covered above will require specific approval by the Administrator and/or the Administrator's designee, prior to commencing travel.